Yogi Berra, 1925 - 2015, RIP

 In general, however, the lead generation and project creation role of indirect sales channel is substantially diminished.
 Now manufacturers create the leads using digital marketing.

-Over the next couple weeks I'll cover more about working effectively with industrial distribution and indirect sales channel.
+Over the next couple weeks I'll cover more about working effectively with industrial distribution and indirect sales channels to drive revenue growth.
 In the meantime here's a quick list of tips:

 - Internalize all lead generation goals